10 Fatal Leadership Mistakes You Can Easily Make

 Click here (Learn from the Past - Plan for the Future) and download the document which helps you identify some things to work on.
 Also, study course 1 (Leaders Value Results AND Relating) and learn about THP (THERE, HERE, PATH) a simple, yet profound tool to eliminate this mistake.

 Have poor judgment

-Do you make decisions that colleagues and subordinates consider to be not in the organization’s best interests?
+Do you make decisions that colleagues and subordinates consider not in the organization’s best interests?

 A simple way to double check your decisions - know the Purpose, Strategy and Goals of the organization first.
 Then ask, "Will this decision help advance our Purpose and achieve our Goals?"
 If you don't ask or entertain what your colleagues say, you probably lack the critical value of humility.

 Do you act too independently, avoid peers, and view other leaders as competitors?
-As a result, you will be set adrift by the very people whose insights and support you need.
+As a result, you are separate from very people whose insights and support you need.

-Leaders are not self-sufficient, no matter how much books and media like to portray that image.
+Leaders aren't self-sufficient, no matter how much books and media like to portray that image.
 Instead of making a decision, talk about the decision with your direct reports and peers.
 If you can't, you are all about "ME" not "WE".

 Don’t walk the talk

 Do you set standards of behavior or expectations of performance and then violate them?
 If so, you have some bad values and character flaws.

 You gain credibility with others when you are clear about what you expect of others.
 Before you put expectations on others, ask whether you are willing to do it.
 Of course, if you have poor values, you won't ask the question.